Create Goal Rulesets

 Goal Template Documentation

-7.6 Add Multiple Goal Rules
+8.6 Add Multiple Rules

 For instance, if you’re creating a Ruleset to measure total phone call duration, you can create one rule to measure duration for inbound phone call activities and another for outbound phone call activities.
-Both goal rules will be added together to calculate the achievement (duration of inbound phone calls + duration of outbound phone calls).
+Both rules will be added together to calculate the achievement (duration of inbound phone calls + duration of outbound phone calls).

 Note:

-• Goal Rules are always added together to calculate the total achievement.
+• Rules are always added together to calculate the total achievement.
 In the example below, if there are 5 inbound call activities and 5 outbound call activities for a particular user, the total achievement will be 10 phone calls (5 inbound + 5 outbound).

-Here’s an example of multiple goal rules for a revenue calculation Ruleset.
-The first rule triggers when an activity form is submitted, the second when a follow-up activity is posted on a lead –
+Here’s an example of multiple rules for a revenue calculation Ruleset.
+The first rule triggers when an activity form is submitted, and the second when a follow-up activity is posted on a lead –

 Goal Template Documentation